cytoscape/py2cytoscape/README.md

 Miniconda has scipy binary package, but do not have python-igraph binary package.
 So download the python-igraph whl for your Python (2 or 3, 32bit or 64bit) from [Christoph’s site](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph).
 And install it with `pip`.
+Please install python-igraph before you install py2cytoscape, otherwise pip will try to **build** python-igraph (and will fail).

 (In the case of Python3.5 64bit)